joker-b/botzo/_posts/2023-05-06-Meaningless.md

 The deuce of it is that the meaning -- whatever it really is -- is in the mind and reactions of the observer.
 A great picture is less a statement than an arbitrary expression that engages you, the viewer, in the process of assigning meaning.
 The meaning comes from the collision of that picture and your self.

-If we think of images this way -- as a mechanism for _unlocking_ meanings in the viewer, rather than just _having_ them -- then it's much easier to see a commonality between all images, between all arts.
-This idea doesn't require that we ignore the differences that come from production methods, time, or medium.
-It instead lets us think of all those attributes as merely contributing factors in the creation of meaning within our own hearts.
-And the artist: not as someone who forces meaning into an image but as someone who through craft or accident grants us the gift of seeing for ourselves.
+If we think of images this way -- as a mechanism for _unlocking_ meanings in the viewer, rather than as _containing_ meanings -- then it's much easier to see a commonality between all images, between all arts.

+This idea doesn't require that we ignore the differences that come from specific production methods, era, or medium.
+Instead it lets we the viewers accept those attributes as merely contributing factors for the creation of meaning within our own hearts.

+And the artist: not as someone who forces meaning into an image, but as someone who through craft or accident grants us the gift of seeing for ourselves.

-Paul Klee once said "Art does not reproduce the visible, rather, it makes visible."
+Paul Klee once said "Art does not reproduce the visible; rather, it makes visible."

 <hr />